 *25. What is meant by impairment of a loan?
 Under what circumstances should a creditor recognize an impaired loan?

 BE7-2 Restin Co. uses the gross method to record sales made on credit.
-On June 1, 2012, it made sales of $50,000 with terms 3/15, n/45.
-On June 12, 2012, Restin received full payment for the June 1 sale.
+On June 1, 2014, it made sales of $50,000 with terms 3/15, n/45.
+On June 12, 2014, Restin received full payment for the June 1 sale.
 Prepare the required journal entries for Restin Co.

-BE7-2, assuming Restin Co. uses the net method to account for cash discounts.
-Prepare the required journal entries for Restin Co.
+BE7-3 Use the information from BE7-2, assuming Restin Co. uses the net method to account for cash discounts.

-BE7-4 Wilton, Inc. had net sales in 2012 of $1,400,000.
-At December 31, 2012, before adjusting entries, the balances in selected accounts were: Accounts Receivable $250,000 debit, and Allowance for Doubtful Accounts $2,400 credit.
+BE7-4 Wilton, Inc. had net sales in 2014 of $1,400,000.
+At December 31, 2014, before adjusting entries, the balances in selected accounts were: Accounts Receivable $250,000 debit, and Allowance for Doubtful Accounts $2,400 credit.
 If Wilton estimates that 2% of its net sales will prove to be uncollectible, prepare the

 BE7-5 Use the information presented in BE7-4 for Wilton, Inc.

-(a) Instead of estimating the uncollectibles at 2% of net sales, assume that 10% of accounts receivable will prove to be uncollectible.
-Prepare the entry to record bad debt expense. (b) Instead of estimating uncollectibles at 2% of net sales, assume Wilton prepares an aging schedule that estimates total uncollectible accounts at $24,600.
+(b) Instead of estimating uncollectibles at 2% of net sales, assume Wilton prepares an aging schedule that estimates total uncollectible accounts at $24,600.
 Prepare the entry to record bad debt expense.

 Tung’s $30,000, 6-month, 6% note.
 Prepare Milner’s November 1 entry, December 31 annual adjusting entry, and May 1 entry for the collection of the note and interest.

 BE7-7 Dold Acrobats lent $16,529 to Donaldson, Inc., accepting Donaldson’s 2-year, $20,000, zero-interestbearing note.
 The implied interest rate is 10%.
 Prepare Dold’s journal entries for the initial transaction, recognition of interest each year, and the collection of $20,000 at maturity.